Exploring the Anomalous Top-Higgs FCNC Couplings at the electron proton colliders: CONCLUSION

 \section{CONCLUSION}

-In this paper we have investigated an updated analysis on searches for the anomalous flavor changing neutral current(FCNC) Yukawa interactions between the top quark, the Higgs boson, and either an up or charm quark($\rm tqh, q=u, c$).
-We probe the observability of the FCNC top-Higgs couplings through the process $\rm e^- p\rightarrow \nu_e \bar{t} \rightarrow \nu_e h \bar{q}$ at the Large Hadron Electron Collider(LHeC) where the Higgs boson decays to a $\rm b\bar{b}$ pair.
-We perform the results from both the Cut-based method and the Multivariate Analysis(MVA) based method.
-With suitable kinematic selections we apply and optimized variables we choose, we can get the signal significance(${\cal SS}$) of 4.19(15.34) for 7(50) TeV LHeC from the cut based method.
-The ${\cal SS}$ can be improved to 4.921(16.934) with the identical conventions and parameter sets if the MVA framework is applied.
-Our results show that, at a 7 TeV LHeC with a 60 GeV electron beam and 1000 $\rm fb^{-1}$ luminosity, the expected limit on $\rm Br(t\to qh)$ can be probed down to 0.113(0.093)$\%$ with the Cut-based(MVA based) analysis at the 95$\%$ confidence level.
-For the 50 TeV LHeC, these limits can be probed down to 0.03(0.022)$\%$.
-Here the B-tagging efficiencies, charm and light jet mis-identification rates are chosen to be 0.6, 0.1, and 0.01 respectively.
-We also quantify the impact of light, charm jet mis-identification rates and B-tagging efficiencies on the discovery potential.
-For instance, for $\rm \epsilon_b=0.6$, $\rm \epsilon_c=0.01$ and $\rm \epsilon_{light}=0.001$, the signal significance can be improved to be larger than ${\cal SS}\sim 20$ at 50 TeV LHeC.
-The limits are expected to improve if the MVA framework is applied.
-We also present a detailed comparison between our study and the critical limits obtained by the experiments and by some other phenomenological studies.
-Our results are better than the most stringent constraint of $\rm Br(t\rightarrow qh)< 0.56\%$\cite{FCNC_limit_tHq_CMS} and $\rm Br(t\rightarrow qh)< 0.79\%$\cite{FCNC_limit_tHq_ATLAS}\cite{FCNC_limit_tHq_ATLAS1} at 95$\%$ C.L. from the CMS and ATLAS Collaborations.
-Furthermore, our results are comparable with those of other phenomenological studies.
-We thus give a overview of searching potential on the anomalous top-Higgs couplings at the LHeC.
+In this paper we have investigated an updated analysis on searches for the anomalous flavor changing neutral current(FCNC) Yukawa interactions between the top quark, the Higgs boson, and either an up or charm quark ($\rm tqh, q=u, c$).
+We probe the observability of the FCNC top-Higgs couplings through the process $\rm e^- p\rightarrow \nu_e \bar{t} \rightarrow \nu_e h \bar{q}$ (signa.I) and $\rm \ e^- p \to \nu_e h b$ (signal.II) at the ep colliders where the Higgs boson decays to a $\rm b\bar{b}$ pair.
+We perform the results from the cut-and-count based method.
+Our results show that with $80\%$ electrons polarisation, 1$\rm ab^{-1}$ integrated luminosity, and $\rm 5\%$ system uncertainty from background yields only, the $3\sigma$ limits are $0.22\times 10^{-2}$ at the 7TeV$\oplus$60GeV$@$LHeC and $3.5\times 10^{-4}$ at the 50TeV$\oplus$60GeV$@$FCC-eh.
+These limits are, on one hand, better than the current limits for the experiments, on the other hand, comparable to or even better than some phenomenological studies at the other colliders.
+We also give an estimate on how our sensitivity (take signal.I as a example) would change when we reduce the electron beam energy from 60 GeV to 50 GeV or even 40 GeV due to cost reason.
+The conclusion is that the discovery potential reduce $8.7\%$($29.4\%$) if the electron beam change from 60GeV to 50(40) GeV at the 7TeV LHeC, and $16.8\%$($19.8\%$) at the 50 TeV FCC-eh.
+In summary, we give a detailed overview on the searches potential for the anomalous top-Higgs couplings at the ep colliders including the LHeC as well as the FCC-eh.